barryclark/jekyll-now/_posts/2017/2017-07-03-Lycans-vs-Vampires-Fantasy-Backgammon.md

 I hate to admit it, but I only learned how to actually play Backgammon a handful of years ago.
 Before then I just saw the came as something that came along for the ride with every chessboard I've ever owned.
 Once I finally learned how to play I realized how much of an awesome classic it really is.

-Color me surprised today when I see an email come through from Brain Conceptual Entertainment about their new Kickstarter launching soon, Lycans vs Vampires Fantasy Backgammon.
+Color me surprised today when I see an email come through from Brain Conceptual Entertainment about their new Kickstarter launching soon, [Lycans vs Vampires Fantasy Backgammon](http://www.brainconceptual.com/backgammon).
 Lycans vs Vampires is luxury Backgammon set that's just oozing with theme.
-Here's the stats on the thing:
+Here are the stats on the thing:

 * A wooden backgammon board, covered with printed artwork